Third-tier Mansfield stuns Premier League team Burnley for another FA Cup shock

 MANCHESTER, England (AP) — Third-tier Mansfield pulled off the latest upset in this year's FA Cup by knocking out Premier League side Burnley on Saturday.

-Louis Reed's goal in the 80th minute at Turf Moor completed a comeback 2-1 win for the League One team in the fourth round after going behind in the first half.
+Louis Reed struck with a stunning long-range free kick in the 80th minute at Turf Moor to complete a comeback 2-1 win in the fourth round tie.

+“As soon as it left my boot I felt it going in," he told the BBC.
+"I have been working on them throughout the week.
+The lads said, ‘This is your moment, go and take it’.
+Thankfully, I did.”

 There was no fairytale for fourth-tier Salford at Manchester City, however, even if it did keep the score down to 2-0 at the Etihad Stadium.